MasterL500/TreasureChecklist-Geode/about.md

 # Treasure Checklist

-Displays all the rewards you have collected (or left to collect) from every type of Secret chest located in the Treasure Room.
+Shows you all the rewards you have collected (or left to collect) from every type of Chest located in the Treasure Room.

 ## Options

-- Remove button from the Icon kit.
+- Group the Tier II Rewards.
-- Show rewards like Colors and Death effects.
+- Shows other rewards like Colors and Death Effects.
-- Group the Tier II chest rewards.
+- Sort the rewards from Golden Key chests.
-- Disable checkmark.
+- Remove the checkmark from icons.
-- Display the Golden key chests.
-(Experimental)
+- Display Wraith's rewards.

 ## Contact